 The Fundamentals of Keeping Bread Fresh

-Raffa has baked a lot of bread (like, a lot) and she's learned first-hand that keeping homemade bread fresh comes down to avoiding three things: heat, moisture, and air.
+Raffa has baked a lot of bread (like, a lot) and she's learned first-hand that keeping homemade or even air fryer bread fresh comes down to avoiding three things: heat, moisture, and air.
 "This will prevent fresh bread from becoming stale and moldy," she explains.
 And she knows from firsthand experience!
 When she first started making bread, she revealed that she used to keep it in a drawer next to the fridge.
 "Everything in the drawer quickly molded due to excess heat the fridge gave off," she explains.
 This also means that if you have a bread box that's kept anywhere near your stove, you're going to have the same problem.

 With that in mind, Raffa let us in on a little secret (a few, actually).
 Check them out, below.